B4C0Nop/B4C0Nop.github.io/practice/crackme2/nuclearhd.md

 The File is clearly not packed so lets open it up in Ghidra.
 # Main Function Overview:
 ![Error Loading Image](/practice/crackme2/2.png)
 The program generates a numeric password from the username, but it never actually displays the password.
-Instead, it calculates it internally using the sum of ASCII values of the username characters multiplied by the username length.
+Instead, it calculates it internally using the username.
 Because the password isn’t shown, we need to reverse-engineer the generation logic to predict what the password will be for any given username ahead of time.

 Notice the generate_password function in main. lets RE that next
 ![Error Loading Image](/practice/crackme2/3.png)